patrickdappollonio/github-authorized-secrets/README.md

 # Terminal 2: Create a test token and use it
 # Create token for a repository you have configured
-TOKEN=$(./github-authorized-secrets sign --repository "github/octocat" | grep -A1 "Generated JWT Token:" | tail -1)
+TOKEN=$(./github-authorized-secrets sign --repository "github/octocat" --token-only)

 # Test the health endpoint
 curl http://localhost:8080/health